jletienne-evolytics/capstone_2/05_now_what.md

 Two capstones later.
 Christian McCaffrey is the best player in fantasy football.

 We hope you enjoyed this session of Python Training.
-Please submit your survey feedback to Sean Emmerson for a 15% discount on your next order at Tay's Cheesesteaks.
+Please submit your feedback to the team leads